jknightlab/SepstratifieR/README.md

 If more columns are present, they will simply be ignored.

+Predictor variables should have the following units:

+Microarray = Normalized and log-transformed values

+RNA-seq = Normalized, log-transformed counts per million (i.e. log-cpm)

+qPCR = log-transformed values

-We recommend removing any technical batch effects from the input data set before calling this function.
-In addition, the predictor variables should have a roughly symmetric distribution.
-Thus, a transformation step is often useful.
-While this is often not a problem for microarray data sets, we recommend log-transforming any RNA-sequencing and qPCR data before prediction.
+In addition, we recommend removing any technical batch effects from the input data set before using SepstratifieR.

 ## A brief example